ostis-ai/ostis-ps-lib/docs/software_components/agents/non_atomic_action_interpretation_agent.md

-Is an agent that generates an action description in the knowlendge base based on the template (program) received.
+This is an agent that generates an action description in the knowlendge base based on the template (program) received.
 If there are sets of arguments then it performs a role mapping before generation.

 **Action class:**